substratusai/substratusai.github.io/blog/2023-08-25-a-kind-llama.md

 import GitHubButton from 'react-github-btn'

-A Kind Local Llama on a laptop with a mere RTX 2060?!
+A Llama 13B parameter model running on a laptop with a mere RTX 2060?!
 Yes, it all ran surprisingly well at around 7 tokens / sec.
 Follow along and learn how to do this on your environment.